 Finally, our very favorite: Jolabokaflod.
 The Christmas book flood, in Iceland.
 On Christmas Eve, Icelanders exchange books, spend their night carried away in their magical worlds and eat lots and lots of chocolate.

 Make the most of our our Worldwide Christmas Snapshot and turn it into fun, festive activities to introduce your little ones to Christmas delights from around the world with our easy DIY crafts and shenanigans here.

-Send love and wishes to your loved ones with our easy-to-print cards, or make your own Worldwide Christmas pop-up map to decorate the house and help your little ones learn to identify different countries.
+Make your own Worldwide Christmas pop-up map to decorate the house and help your little ones learn to identify different countries.

 Have a Whimsical, Wonderful Christmas

 and a Quirky New Year!

 We hope we'll meet again soon in a story,

 Your Worldwide Buddies - Us